Paddington Bear

-Paddington Bear is a fictional character in children's literature.
-He first appeared on 13 October 1958 in the children's book A Bear Called Paddington and has been featured in more than twenty books written by British author Michael Bond, and illustrated by Peggy Fortnum and other artists.
+Paddington Bear (also known as just Paddington or Paddington Brown) is a fictional character in British children's literature.
+He first appeared on 13 October 1958 in the children's book A Bear Called Paddington by British author Michael Bond.
+He has been featured in 29 books written by Bond, the last of which, Paddington at St. Paul's, was published posthumously in 2018.
+The books have been illustrated by Peggy Fortnum, David McKee, R. W. Alley, and other artists.

-The friendly spectacled bear from "darkest Peru" – with his old hat, battered suitcase, duffel coat and love of marmalade – has become a classic character in children's literature.
-An anthropomorphised bear, Paddington is always polite – addressing people as "Mr", "Mrs" and "Miss" but rarely by first names – and kindhearted, though he inflicts hard stares on those who incur his disapproval.
-He has an endless capacity for innocently getting into trouble, but he is known to "try so hard to get things right".
-He was discovered in London Paddington station by the (human) Brown family who adopted him and gives his full name as "Paddington Brown," as his original name in bear language was too hard for them to pronounce.
+The friendly, anthropomorphised spectacled bear from "darkest Peru"—with his old hat, battered suitcase, duffel coat and love of marmalade sandwiches—has become a classic character in British children's literature.
+Paddington is always polite—addressing people as "Mr", "Mrs", and "Miss", but rarely by first names—and kindhearted, though he inflicts hard stares on those who incur his disapproval.
+He has an endless capacity for innocently getting into trouble, but is known to "try so hard to get things right".
+After being discovered in London Paddington station by the Brown family, he was adopted and named "Paddington Brown", as his original name in bear language was too hard for the (human) Browns to pronounce.

-One of the most beloved British fictional characters, a Paddington Bear soft toy was chosen by British tunnellers as the first item to pass through to their French counterparts when the two sides of the Channel Tunnel were linked in 1994.
-Paddington books have been translated into 30 languages across 70 titles and have sold more than 30 million copies worldwide.
-As of June 2016, the Paddington Bear franchise was owned by Vivendi's StudioCanal.
-Bond, however, continued to own the publishing rights to his series, which was licensed to HarperCollins in April 2017.
+Paddington has become one of the most beloved British fictional characters—a Paddington Bear stuffed toy was chosen by British tunnellers as the first item to pass through to their French counterparts when the two sides of the Channel Tunnel were linked in 1994, and the Bear appeared with Queen Elizabeth II in a pre-recorded comedy segment for the Platinum Party at the Palace in 2022—and the Paddington books have been translated into 30 languages across 70 titles, with a total of more than 30 million copies sold worldwide.
+As of June 2016, the Paddington Bear franchise was owned by Canal+'s StudioCanal, though Bond continued to own the publishing rights to his series, which was licensed to HarperCollins in April 2017.

-Paddington Bear has been adapted for television, films and commercials since its first appearance on the BBC in 1966.
-Television adaptations include Paddington broadcast from 1976 to 1980.
+Since his first appearance on the BBC in 1976, Paddington Bear has been adapted for television, films, and commercials.
+Television adaptations include Paddington, broadcast from 1976 to 1980.
 The critically acclaimed and commercially successful films Paddington (2014) and Paddington 2 (2017) were both nominated for the BAFTA Award for Outstanding British Film.
+A third film in the series, Paddington in Peru, was released in cinemas in the United Kingdom on 8 November 2024.